Design, B.S.

 Degree Program

-The Bachelor of Science Degree in Design contains a broad range of liberal arts general education courses, and allows students the option of choosing a wide range of general electives while providing them with a strong foundation in general design.
-It requires the completion of 48 credits in core and elective courses, and gives students the flexibility to complete a double major or a minor in another academic discipline.
+The Bachelor of Science degree in Design contains a broad range of liberal arts general education courses, and allows students the option of choosing a wide range of general electives while providing them with a strong foundation in general design.
+It requires the completion of 54 credits in core and elective courses, and gives students the flexibility to complete a double major or a minor in another academic discipline.

 Program Learning Outcomes